Follow this topicFollow this topic Knowledge » Credit cards

 Cashback credit cards are generally seen as a better alternative to schemes which offer loyalty points or rewards.
 This is because you have the freedom to spend your cashback wherever you like without any limitations, while earning cashback on all your purchases.

 What’s more, the highest cashback rates tend to beat the equivalent value of most loyalty points.
-After all, one of the market-leading cashback cards – the American Express Platinum Cashback card – offers a whopping 5% cashback rate in the first three months (up to a maximum of £100) with up to 1.25% paid after that depending on how much you spend on the card.
+After all, the market-leading cashback cards – the American Express Platinum Cashback card – offers 5% cashback in the first three months (up to a maximum of £125) with up to 1.25% paid after that depending on how much you spend on the card.

 However, cashback cards should only be used as a way to earn rewards as these often have a higher APR than most standard credit cards.
-To use them efficiently you should spend as normal, on your cashback card, and then pay this off at the end of each month.
+To use them efficiently you should spend as normal and then pay this off at the end of each month.
 This means you'll get all the rewards of the card but you won't have to pay any interest.

 If you won't remember to pay the card off each month then set up a direct debit to do this automatically from your current account.

-Our comparison tables give a full run down of the cashback and reward credit cards but here I've picked out five of the best.
+Our comparison tables give a full run down of the cashback and reward credit cards but here I've picked out four of the best.

 The top five cashback credit cards